jackyliang/write-cli/README.md

 ### Introduction

     Write allows you to create and edit journal entries directly from the command line using your favorite text editors like vim, Sublime Text, TextMate, and way more.
+Each entry is automatically named with today's date, so you can just focus on what's important, that is, write!

 ### Installation